Documentation Index

 runtime_class, when set, is only verified at sandbox-schedule time.
 A profile referencing a runtime class that isn’t installed on the target cluster fails at sandbox launch, not at profile validation.

-- Mixing a structured key (
+- The service rejects payloads that mix a structured key (

 cwic sandbox runner edit before retrying the delete.